Healthy Homes Assessment Ascot Park

 Insulation Ascot Park

-The insulation of the ceiling and underfloor is mandatory in all rental houses since 1 July 2019.
-Property managers and landlords have to ensure that the insulation meets this new quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may need to be replaced or replaced.
+The insulation of the ceiling and underfloor is required on all rental houses since 1 July 2019.
+Property managers and landlords are required to ensure the insulation meets the new quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space may require to be filled with or replaced.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3